-The Dallas Creek Project is located on the Uncompander River in west-central Colorado.
-The area served by the project comprises most of the Uncompander River Basin and includes lands in Montrose, Delta, and Ouray counties.
-Ridgway Dam and Reservoir, the primary features of the project, are located on the Uncompander River a few miles north of the town of Ridgway.
+The Dallas Creek Project is located on the Uncompany River in west-central Colorado.
+The area served by the project comprises most of the Uncompany River Basin and includes lands in Montrose, Delta, and Ouray counties.
+Ridgway Dam and Reservoir, the primary features of the project, are located on the Uncompany River a few miles north of the town of Ridgway.

 Block notice number one was issued for the Dallas Creek Project on May 31, 1989, covering all municipal and industrial water use.
 The notice involved 28,100 acrefeet of water.
 Repayment on that notice began in 1990.
 Block notice number two was issued on March 21, 1990.
-The notice included all irrigation waters for the project, involving 11,200 acre-feet.
+The notice included all irrigation waters for the project, involving 11,200 acrefeet.
 The notice was issued to Tri-County Water Conservancy District.
 The first payment under the repayment contract was made in February 1993 and will continue until February 2042.

 A 40-year lease of power privilege between Tri-County Water Conservation District and the United States was signed on February 6, 2012, allowing for the construction and operation of a hydropower facility with a capacity of seven MWs, generating approximately 22,000 Megawatt hours per year.
 Construction of the hydropower facility was completed in early 2014 and operation of the powerplant began in April 2014.
 Recreation at Ridgway Reservoir is managed by CPW under an agreement with Reclamation.
 There are numerous picnicking and campsites available including miles of trails around the reservoir and downstream of Ridgway Dam.
 The park has become so popular that all of the campsites were put on a reservation system beginning with the 2019 recreation season.
 Reclamation and Ridgway State Park have implemented a seasonal closure of the area east of Highway 550 to public access to protect wintering big game.
 Fishing at Ridgway is considered to be good and CPW, in an effort to protect native fish downstream, encourages anglers to catch as many smallmouth bass as they can since the species was illegally stocked in the early 2000s.
+The WCAO completed constructions of a fish screen around the reservoir's gloryhole spillway in January 2022.
+The fish screen will prevent the invasive smallmouth bass from entering the river downstream.

 Reclamation is working closely with CPW to develop effective solutions to manage the spread of invasive mussels including educating the public and providing materials such as signs and brochures.
 CPW is conducting mandatory boat inspections and decontaminations at Ridgway and boat ramps are closed to trailered boats at the end of September of each year.
 Reclamation and CPW designed a permanent boat inspection and decontamination area at the reservoir.
-However, construction contract bids were over budget, so the project was not awarded cancelled in 2018.
+However, construction contract bids were over budget, so the project was not awarded and cancelled in 2018.
 WCAO has revisited their plans for ANS at Ridgway State Park, and CPW has identified a different location for the inspection and decontamination station, by their current station near the boat ramp.
 Reclamation engineers and surveyors are creating a new design for this station in 2020 and 2021.
-CPW plans to replace their standard hot water decontamination units with on-demand hot water units in 2021 and is installing additional propane and electricity at the site to accommodate the on-demand units.
+CPW has replaced their standard hot water decontamination units with ondemand hot water units in 2021 and installed additional propane and electricity at the site to accommodate the on-demand units.
 These units will be more consistent and reliable in supplying the needed hot water to the units.
+They are also catching and recycling all water used at the decontamination station.